kodius/rails-api-rest/openapi/README.md

 The end result is an API explorer available by default at [localhost:3000/api-docs](http://localhost:3000/api-docs) where the user can interact with the API, send requests and receive responses as well as generate front-end clients for their applications.

-### Generating a front-end client
+## Generating clients

-The great thing about openapi.json -- apart from making the developers more strict and consistent about the API they're building, is that they get a *typed* front-end client for free.
+The great thing about openapi.json -- apart from making the developers more strict and consistent about the API they're building, is that they get a *typed* client for free.

 There's many different generators in the wild, but the most popular one is `@openapitools/openapi-generator-cli`.